WanguiLeah12/odin-recipes/README.md

 # odin-recipes
-Odin Assignment - To create recipes
+Odin Assignment - To create recipes.
+The skills to demonstrate are HTML and basic CSS as well as Git basics